 Global critical temperature in disordered superconductors with weak multifractality

-There is growing evidence that a key feature of sufficiently disordered superconductors is the spatial inhomogeneity of the order parameter.
-However, not much is known analytically about the impact of the inhomogeneity on the global critical temperature that signals the onset of resistance in the superconductor.
-Here we address this problem in the experimentally relevant case of disordered conventional superconductors characterized by weak multifractality such as quasi-two-dimensional thin films.
-We compute analytically the superconducting energy gap, the temperature at which it vanishes, and the energy dependence and spatial distribution of the order parameter.
-The latter is found to be log normal.
-The global critical temperature, computed by percolation techniques, is much smaller than the temperature at which the energy gap vanishes.
-We show that disorder might enhance superconductivity but only for very weakly coupled superconductors, such as Al, and for relatively weak phase fluctuations.
-These results are consistent with experiments where enhancement of the critical temperature is observed in Al thin films but not in more strongly coupled materials.
+There is growing evidence, from experiments and numerical simulations, that a key feature of sufficiently disordered superconductors is the spatial inhomogeneity of the order parameter.
+However not much is known analytically about the details of its spatial distribution or the associated global critical temperature that signals the breaking of long-range order.
+Here we address this problem for disordered systems around an Anderson transition characterized by multifractal one-body eigenstates.
+In the limit of weak multifractality and for weakly coupled superconductors we compute the superconducting order parameter analytically, including its energy dependence and statistical distribution in space.
+The spatial distribution of the order parameter is found to be always log-normal.
+The global critical temperature, computed by percolation techniques and neglecting phase fluctuations, is enhanced with respect to the clean limit only for very weakly coupled superconductors.
+Some enhancement still persists even in the presence of moderate phase fluctuations crudely modelled by increasing the percolation threshold.
+Our results are also consistent with experiments, where enhancement of the critical temperature is observed in Al thin films, a very weakly coupled metallic superconductor, but not in more strongly coupled materials.